syncfusion-content/winui-docs/winui/radialgauge/getting-started.md

 documentation: ug
 ---

-# Getting Started with WinUI Radial Gauge (SfRadialGauge)
+# Getting Started

 This section explains the steps required to add the radial gauge and its elements such as axis, range, pointer and annotation.
-This section covers only basic features needed to know to get started with Syncfusion radial gauge.
+This section covers only basic features needed to get started with Syncfusion radial gauge control.

-## Add WinUI Radial Gauge to an application
+## Creating an application with WinUI RadialGauge

+**1.Create new WinUI Project**

 Create a simple project using the instructions given in the [Getting Started with your first WinUI app](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp) documentation.

-**Add dependency**
+**2.Add Syncfusion.Gauges.WinUI NuGet.**

+**3.Declare namespace**

+After the package has been added, declare the namespace like below

+{% tabs %}

+{% highlight xml %}

+xmlns:gauge="using:Syncfusion.UI.Xaml.Gauges"

+{% endhighlight %}

+{% highlight c# %}

+using Syncfusion.UI.Xaml.Gauges;

+{% endhighlight %}

+{% endtabs %}

-## Initialize the radial gauge with axis
+**4.Initialize the radial gauge with axis**

-After the package has been imported, initialize the SfRadialGauge as a child of any control such as grid, stack panel.
+Initialize the SfRadialGauge as a child of any control such as grid, stack panel.
 Axes contain a list of axis elements, where you can add any number of radial axes inside the gauge.
 You can specify the minimum and maximum values of axis using the `Minimum` and `Maximum` properties as demonstrated in the following code snippet.

 {% tabs %}